Bass Pro Shops 150 Series Rules

 iv.
 Disqualification from ABA or other fishing organizations that resulted from rule violations that result in the questioning of angler’s honesty, integrity and character.

 v.
-Upon review of any questionable circumstances by ABA and the Tournament Director, the Tournament Director shall have the right to refuse any application and/or deny a confirmed application.
-ABA reserves the right to place an official observer in a Contestant's boat at any time during competition hours.
+Upon review of any questionable circumstances by ABA and the Tournament Director, the Tournament Director shall have the right to refuse any event entry and/or membership.

 11. Media Comments, Public Attacks: The favorable public reputation of Bass Pro Shops or ABA as a sanctioning organization in the sport of fishing, the integrity of its officials and reputation of its media properties are valuable assets and tangible benefits for Bass Pro Shops and ABA.
 Accordingly, it is an obligation of competitors to refrain from comments to the news media that unreasonably attack or disparage the integrity of tournaments, tournament officials, sponsors, fellow members or fellow anglers.
 Anglers are encouraged to express themselves and have the right to question the rules officials.
 Responsible expressions of legitimate disagreement with ABA policies are encouraged as opposed to attacks upon the integrity of the rules or officials.
 However, public comments that an angler knows, or should reasonably know, will harm the reputation of Bass Pro Shops or ABA, tournament officials or sponsors shall be considered conduct unbecoming a professional and will result in disciplinary action.

 12. Boat Regulations: Maximum horsepower for the Bass Pro Shop 150 Series events cannot exceed 150hp.
-Each boat must have a U.S. Coast Guard horsepower-rating plate attached to the boat by the manufacturer and the horsepower of the outboard engine cannot exceed the rating specified on this plate nor the horsepower maximum set by ABA.
+Each boat must have a U.S. Coast Guard horsepower-rating plate attached to the boat by the manufacturer.
+The horsepower of the outboard engine cannot not exceed the rating specified on this plate nor the horsepower maximum set by ABA.
 Falsifying information on entry forms or altering the horsepower-rating numbers on the engine is cause for immediate disqualification.
-All boats must be equipped with an ignition-kill switch and the device must be attached to the driver's body any time the combustion engine is in gear.
-Any time the combustion engine is operating and in gear, there must be a driver in the driver's seat in full control of the boat.
-External fuel tanks (add on) are not permitted.
-Fishing boats less than 16 feet in length may not be used.
-Barges, cumbersome craft or boats without steering wheel are not permitted.
-Contestants may not use boats equipped with "stick steering" during official practice or during tournament hours.
+Posted speed limits must be observed and all boats must be operated in a safe manner.
+Fuel may be carried only in factory‐installed (built‐in) fuel tanks.

 13. Permitted Fishing Locations: Tournament waters and off-limits areas shall be established by the Tournament Director for each tournament.
 Specifically, any water within boundaries posted “Off-Limits” or “No Fishing” by state or federal agencies as well as the live-bass-release area established by the Tournament Director will be OFF-LIMITS and will be announced at the Tournament Briefing.
 Only that water open to all public fishing will be considered tournament waters.
 All angling must be done from the boat.